trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 Preparation
 -----------

-* Firstly, if you haven't already done so, go through the :ref:`mobile-getting-started` or :ref:`chrome-getting-started` instructions.
+* Firstly, if you haven't already done so, go through the :ref:`getting started on mobile <mobile-getting-started>` or :ref:`getting started on Chrome <chrome-getting-started>` instructions.
   This will help you set up the basics and teach you how to build and run your code.
 * Remove any files in the ``src`` directory except ``config.json``, ``identity.json`` and the ``js`` folder (the other files will not be needed for the rest of this tutorial).
 * Sign up for API access at http://www.wunderground.com/weather/api/ - the most basic free developer account is fine.